Miroslav Stevanović: International career

 Stevanović represented Bosnia and Herzegovina at all youth levels.

-In May 2012, he received his first senior call-up, for friendly games against Republic of Ireland and Mexico.
+In May 2012, he received his first senior call up, for friendly games against the Republic of Ireland and Mexico.
 He debuted against the former on 26 May.

-On 15 August, in a friendly game against Wales, Stevanović scored his first senior international goal.
+On 15 August, in a friendly match against Wales, Stevanović scored his first senior international goal.

+He retired from international football on 17 May 2024.